 Anatolia Batruch, PhD

-Anatolia Batruch is a Researcher and Junior lecturer at the Social Psychology Lab, University of Lausanne
+Anatolia Batruch is a SNSF Ambizione Researcher at the LIVES Centre, University of Lausanne

-Her research interests include: the psychology of social class, intergroup relations, and social class inequalities in school
+Her research interests include: social class inequalities in school and the psychology of social class

 On this website you will find her CV, publications, and more on her current projects.